petexander/rawg-game-release-pipeline/README.md

 - what snapshot date the report uses
 - which recent and upcoming windows the dataset covers
 - which titles are most relevant in the next 90 days
-- how platform and genre mix look in the near-term release slate
+- how platform and genre mix look in the near-term release window

 ## Live RAWG Run